Which Course to Take?

 Choose this course, if any of the following apply:

-- You have some knowledge of Chinese characters or speak a language related to Japanese.
-This course is not designed for students with such background, but such students will probably prefer to study Japanese intensively.
+*This course is not designed for students who have some knowledge of Chinese characters or speak a language related to Japanese, but such students will probably prefer to study Japanese intensively.

 **For freshman, JPAN021, which is 2 c.u. per semester, will constitute half your course load.
 This has the advantage of enabling you to concentrate on fewer subjects during your freshman year.